mlin/GenomicSQLite/docs/guide.md

 Given a TEXT value, return its byte length.
 Given NULL, return NULL.
 Any other input is an error.

-#### JSON functions
+#### JSON1 and UINT extensions

 The Genomics Extension bundles the SQLite developers' [JSON1 extension](https://www.sqlite.org/json1.html) and enables it automatically.
-By convention, JSON object columns should be named *_json and JSON array columns should be named *_jsarray.
+By convention, JSON object columns should be named \*_json and JSON array columns should be named \*_jsarray.
 The JSON1 functions can be used with [generated columns](https://sqlite.org/gencol.html) to effectively allow indexing of JSON-embedded fields.

+The [UINT collating sequence](https://www.sqlite.org/uintcseq.html) is also bundled.
+This can be useful to make e.g. `ORDER BY chromosome COLLATE UINT` put 'chr2' before 'chr10'.

 #### Genomics Extension version